stepeter/EEG_perturbations_analysis/Connectivity/README.md

 This folder includes scripts for connectivity analysis with SIFT toolbox.
+Once the EEG and EMG data is combined and epoched, connectivity computation can be performed using SIFT.
+The parameters I used can be found in my NeuroImage paper (https://doi.org/10.1016/j.neuroimage.2019.05.038).